 My mom saved a lot of local articles of Kobe.
 It was fun to look at together with mom, we lit up at his successes.
 What an inspiration.
 Mom and I loved that he had the courage to ask Brandy to prom with him, and she went!
 Just last month I decided to frame a vintage Jordan poster and then soon thereafter dug up the Kobe articles that mom saved.
 I decided I would frame Kobe's March 1, 1998 Inquirer Magazine Cover, (has THE BEST interview).
 I kept thinking I should go to the Sixers Lakers game that was coming up.
 But the front row seats I usually score were three times the price so I skipped it.
 I kept getting the feeling to go but I go alone and thought, well next time I will.
 My friend even messaged me the night before to tell me she was out with the Lakers in Philly.
 Usually I act on my gut and go but I'm sorry I didn't this time, I wish I was there to see history.
 Always live in the NOW and if you have a chance to be present and LIVE, DO IT !
 Lebron was in town and in Kobe's hometown, he surpassed Kobe's #3 spot of all time highscoring in the NBA.
 I was WOWed!
 Kobe passing the torch to a man like LeBron James who I also admire for his big heart and giving ways, family commitment and generous tendency to GIVE BACK was amazing.
 I wish I went!
 (Side note, last clip I saw of Lebron on tv was him stating his main focus right now is his son's school project and homework and being a good big brother.
 To see him leading, at #3 in all-time basketball scoring, is a good place to be for a family man committed to the next generation).

-I am dedicated to LOVE & PASSION, I love my family first and I design every chance I get.
+I am dedicated to LOVE & UNITY.
+I love my family first and I design every time I dance and listen to music.
 I work when I can, as hard as I can, but going forward I ask that Kobe guide me on my work ethic, because his BLACK MAMBA work ethic is truly one to be followed.
 My heart breaks for the Bryant family, for Vanessa, Gianna's sisters, for Kobe's mother and father.
 May God bless you all and bring you peace and love.
 It is my honor to reveal my first NBA inspired design, tonight, Sunday January 26, 2020, in Kobe Bryant's honor.
-The LIMITED EDITION t-shirt will be fine tuned and released soon for sale for 24 days.
-100% proceeds will benefit the MAMBA SPORTS FOUNDATION.
 Thank you for the memories, entertainment, leadership, focus and fun, Kobe!
 Here's to YOU KOBE, to REPRESENTING, to reminding us all to always BE OUR BEST, here's to TOTAL FOCUS and TOTAL COMMITMENT, to PHILADELPHIA, to your LEGACY and to THE BLACK MAMBA!